Ground Zero Rock Climbing

 On the opposite side of the tower (downhill) from the trail that leads to the Pasillo area, there is a grassy area with a trail (possibly overgrown).
 It's in the south-east corner of the road loop.
 Follow this trail for about 30 meters until it leads into a cave (marked with a carabiner sign).

 Walk through the cave (no headlamp needed) and you're there.
-Towards the back of the cave are the first few routes.
-Walk out the far end of the cave, turn the corner to the left, and you'll be at the main wall of this sector.
+The cave contains the first set of routes you'll encounter.
+Walk out the far end of the cave, turn the corner to the left, and you'll arrive at the outdoors wall of this sector.

 Trailhead at the observation tower (it's at the south-east corner of the road loop):